Cybersecurity issue at state-owned Iowa PBS - NewsBreak

 Iowa Christmas tree growers have overcome some challenges

-The president of the Iowa Christmas Tree Association, John Beckwith of New Hampton, says the growing season for the trees was a good one despite the dry weather.
-“Some folks had some issues you know with some winterburn from last year and kind of carry over from the drought — and then there’s drought this year in some areas, but for the most part, I’m hearing that there’s a lot of good nice trees out across Iowa and we’re looking forward to a good season here,” he says.
+NEW HAMPTON — The president of the Iowa Christmas Tree Association, John Beckwith of New Hampton, says the growing season for the trees was a good one despite the dry weather.
+“Some folks had some issues you know with some winterburn from last year and kind of carry over...

 Comments / 0